 Aparigraha is the yogic injunction for non-possessing.
-All oriental religions promulgate Aparigraha as one of self-restraint to be cultivated by persons in all walks of like whether they are laymen or ascetic.
+All oriental religions promulgate it as one of self-restraint to be cultivated by persons from all walks of life whether they are laymen or ascetic.
 It is a moral precept that controls the greediness to possess things that are in excess of basic requirements.

 The Sanskrit word Aparigraha (अपरिग्रह) is the negation of Parigraha (परिग्रह).
 Parigraha is taking possession or holding things on all sides; Aparigraha is not taking possession of things.